 The True Parrot was discovered in Madagascar in the 19th century by French zoologist René Lesson.
 The true parrot is a bird that is a member of the family Psittacidae.

-It has a large, mainly dark-green and yellow bird that has a long tail and a hooked beak.
+It is a large, mainly dark green and yellow bird that has a long tail and a hooked beak.

 The true parrot is one of the world’s most popular pet birds, due to its intelligence and ability to mimic sounds and words.
 It can learn new words from watching television, movies, or even other birds.